 However, Southgate recognised that his side need to change tactically and adapt from that defeat, introducing the 4-3-3 system, setting up his team to defend in a more compact shape, drawing Spain out of position and subsequently hitting them on the counter-attack, exploiting the high line he knew Enrique would deploy.

-Joe Gomez, Liverpool’s 21-year-old defender who has made a superb start to the season and Tottenham midfield man Harry Winks, just 22, came in for the suspended John Stones and Jordan Stones, and both excelled.
+Joe Gomez, Liverpool’s 21-year-old defender who has made a superb start to the season and Tottenham midfield man Harry Winks, just 22, both excelled.

 Meanwhile Leicester’s Ben Chillwell, 21, once again showed excellent composure at left back throughout.
 The fearlessness nature of the youth within the team was undoubtedly a key factor in the way England went toe-to-toe with the Spaniards and came out on top after a difficult opening period to the game.